frank-ceballos/frank-blog/content/posts/04PokemonGraph/index.md

 **Friday 11:55PM**: Well that took much longer than I expected but here we go.
 Go hover your mouse over a point in the figure above to see a cool trick.
-To make the graph shown above, I had to do a bunch of maneuvers.
+To make this graph, I had to do a bunch of maneuvers.
 The main packages that I used are `pandas`, `seaborn`, `matplotlib`, and `mpld3`.
 Making `seaborn` and `mpld3` to work correctly was a bit of a challenge.
 I will just paste the Python source code here and you can figure out the rest.